 If, the next time the show is on the air, 32 percent are tuned in, you have a total of 25 + 32 = 57, and so on through the campaign.
 The word "gross" reflects that the calculation double-counts (actually multiple-counts) the audience; that is to say, it is possible to reach a percentage higher than 100.

-Gross Rating Points could also be applied to other media besides television: radio, print, billboards, the web, and so on.
+GRPs could also be applied to other media besides television: radio, print, billboards, the web, and so on.
 If you attach a United Way banner to your corporate headquarters building, and 3 percent of your target population drives by the billboard twice every day for 120 days, then GRPs = 3 x 2 x 120 = 720.

-It is a coarse measurement of how you approached your target audience and how you spent your budget.
+This is a fundamental navigational metric.
+That is to say, it is a metric that cannot, by itself, measure your program's profitability, but CAN help you steer your program toward higher profitability.
+It is a coarse measurement of how you approached your target audience and how you spent the budget.

 It doesn't even mean that everyone you counted even saw your message.
 For example, many television viewers whose receivers were tuned to "your" program may have been in the kitchen or bathroom when your commercial was on the screen.